Transcatheter Aortic Valve Replacement (TAVR)

 At the Center for Structural Heart Disease at Henry Ford Hospital, your care is in expert hands.
 You will find:

 Pioneering experts: Our structural heart specialists performed the first TAVR procedure in the U.S. and have played a major role in ongoing research for TAVR.
-Our program directors, William W. O’Neill, M.D. and Adam Greenbaum, M.D., developed the transcaval approach for TAVR.
+Our program directors, William W. O’Neill, M.D., and , developed the transcaval approach for TAVR.
 With this approach, we can perform TAVR in people whose leg arteries are too weak for catheterization.
-Henry Ford is the only hospital in the country using the transcaval approach.
+Henry Ford is among only a few hospitals in the country using the transcaval approach.